-All staff will receive an induction, so they are aware of our safeguarding systems.
+- 17. All staff will receive an induction, so they are aware of our safeguarding systems.
 This will include the child protection policy, child-on-child abuse policy and procedures, behaviour policy, staff behaviour policy, safeguarding response to children who are absent from education and role of the DSL and CSE lead (including the identity of the DSL and any deputies).
 We will provide copies of policies and a copy of Part one (or Annex A, if appropriate) or KCSIE to all staff at induction.
+We will maintain a record of induction. - 18.
 Staff will receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction.
-This training will be updated regularly (as a minimum every three years).
-All staff will also receive at least annual child protection and safeguarding updates (including online safety) to provide them with relevant skills and knowledge to safeguard children effectively.
+This training will be refreshed every three years.
+All staff will also receive at least annual child protection and safeguarding updates (including online safety), to provide them with relevant skills and knowledge to safeguard children effectively.
 All staff will receive annual training in child sexual exploitation awareness.
-We will ensure staff safeguarding training is integrated, aligned and considered as part of whole school safeguarding approach and wider staff training and curriculum planning.
+We will ensure staff safeguarding training is integrated, aligned and considered as part of whole school/nursery safeguarding approach and wider staff training and curriculum planning and training helps staff to understand local safeguarding procedures.
+We will maintain a record of training.